Update: ‘Release Date’ and ‘MINI U.S. sales’ sections updated.

 Bespoke EV platform

-Underpinning the next-gen MINI Electric will be a dedicated EV platform co-developed with China’s Great Wall Motor.
-Thanks to the bespoke platform, it is likely to offer more interior space in a smaller exterior compared to the current model.
+Underpinning the next-gen MINI Cooper Electric will be a dedicated EV platform co-developed with China’s Great Wall Motor.
+Thanks to the bespoke platform, it can offer more interior space in a smaller exterior compared to the current model.
 Thomas Geiger of YouTube channel ThomasGeigerCar rode shotgun in a prototype where he said that the car feels bigger from the inside.
 The motor will be smaller, while the wheelbase, as stated in the previous section, is longer, all of which contribute to space efficiency.

 According to the Autocar report, two variants of the new MINI will be available.
 The base variant will have a 40 kWh battery pack, and the top-end ‘S’ variant will have a ~50 kWh battery pack.